-Emergence of Team Heroes is phenomenon that often develops in uncontrolled and unsupervised teams.
-Team heroes are capable alpha students who take over the project, make all the technical and management decisions, and perform all the tasks.
-Other team members find it a daunting task to questions the decisions made by the apparent super heroes and go along for a free ride.
-To the non-participating student this arrangement looks like a win-win arrangement because from the outside, s/he appears to be a member of a team that completes the in project and get good grades.
-To avoid this problem we require that each team member to assume responsibility for a significant task in each sprint cycle.
-At the outset of a sprint cycle each member is assigned a task that involves some amount of development activity such as analysis, design, implementation or testing.
-Each member is also assigned responsibilities for peer reviewing work produced by another team member.
+Emergence of Team Heroes is a phenomenon that often develops in uncontrolled and unsupervised teams.
+Team heroes consist of a small number of capable alpha students who take over the project, make all the technical and management decisions, and perform all the tasks.
+Other team members find it a daunting task to question the decisions made by the apparent super heroes and go along for a free ride.
+To the non-participating student this arrangement looks like a win-win arrangement because from the outside, s/he appear to be a member of a team that completes the project and gets good grades.
+To avoid this problem we require that each team member assume responsibility for a significant task in each sprint cycle.
+At the start of a sprint cycle each member is assigned a task that involves some amount of development activity such as analysis, design, implementation, or testing.
+Each member is also assigned responsibilities for peer reviewing work produced by other team members.
 All products, including peer review comments are preserved in folders that all members can see.
 We actively discourage team members from doing the same type of work in each sprint cycle.
-The very nature of this process ensures that all team members are engaged in the project tasks and also mitigate the risk of the Team Hero syndrome taking hold.
+The very nature of this process ensures that all team members are engaged in the project tasks and also mitigates the risk of the Team Hero syndrome taking hold.

-avoiding ceremony
+Avoiding Ceremony

 Most classroom team projects have to be completed within a strict deadline that leaves little time for making formal presentations or writing long documents.
 Our observation is that when such tasks are assigned, students spend entirely too much time in preparing fancy presentations or writing detailed documents.
-These activities which detract from doing team based technical work which is the primary objective of team projects.
+These activities detract from doing team-based technical work which is the primary objective of team projects.
 Given that the team members get a good exposure to the work products through peer reviews and discussions, we avoid formal presentations.
-All technical work products are captured in a CASE tool that can generate reports automatically.
+All technical work products are captured in a CASE tool that can generate some types of reports automatically.
 Therefore, we do not ask for long technical reports as part of the project deliverables.
-Sometimes, the department or the college wants to showcase student achievements and in such cases we help students produce presentations and demonstrations, however these activities are not considered part of the team project tasks.
+Sometimes, the department or the college wants to showcase student achievements, and, in such cases, we help students produce presentations and demonstrations.
+However, these activities are not considered part of the team project tasks.

+Assessment of Student Collaboration Skills

+One of the advantages in using Yahoo/Google groups as a teaching tool for student collaboration is that it results in well-documented evidence of the extent of communication among team members.
+The faculty can easily monitor the degree and quality of student collaboration during a team project, and after the project is completed, the documented record of team activities can be analyzed to assess the achievement of student learning outcomes with respect to teamwork.
+Assessing teamwork skills has usually depended primarily on the subjective opinions of the faculty, often based on the assumption that the production of a successful product meant that all team members exhibited good teamwork skills.
+The approach we have outlined produces a recorded account of the collaboration among team members from which a more accurate assessment of each team member’s collaboration skills can be determined.
+Furthermore, this assessment can be done by faculty or others not directly associated with the class in which the team projects were assigned.
+This adds a much more object flavor to assessment process.

-Sharing Teamwork Teaching Experiences Among College Faculty
+Sharing Teamwork Teaching Experiences among College Faculty